How to Apply

 - Domestic applicants are required to submit a $70.00 application fee.

 - International applicants are required to submit a $90.00 application fee.

 There are a variety of application fee waivers available.
 Please see the Graduate College's website for the waivers accepted by the University of Illinois.

 Program/Degree Specific Criteria

 This is required for applicants to doctoral programs in Curriculum and Instruction, Educational Psychology and Special Education; strongly recommended for doctoral applicants in Educational Policy, Organization and Leadership.
 The writing sample can be a masters thesis, research paper, or any other sample that demonstrates the applicant's ability to analyze and synthesize data.

 ***Please note that the GRE will not be required for the Fall 2022 admission cycle.***

-This is required for doctoral applicants in Curriculum and Instruction and all applicants in Educational Psychology.
+This is required for doctoral applicants in Educational Psychology.
 No minimum score is required.

 For applicants to the Special Education doctoral program, a minimum of two years paid full-time professional experience related to special education or the field of disability is preferred for consideration for the program.